agracio/edge-js/README.md

 Edge.js readme
 ==============================

-**NEW** Edge.js is now on Slack at https://edgejs.slack.com.
-Join [here](https://webtask.it.auth0.com/api/run/tjanczuk/edgejs-slack-invite).

 An edge connects two nodes.
 This edge connects Node.js and .NET.
 V8 and CLR/.NET Core/Mono - in process.
 On Windows, MacOS, and Linux.

 ### Script CLR from Node.Js